Loa Kulu

 Loa Kulu (/id/) is a district of the Kutai Kartanegara Regency, East Kalimantan, Indonesia.
-It covers a land area of 1,614.96 km^{2}, and had a population of 39,938 at the 2010 Census and 51,639 at the 2020 Census' the official estimate as at mid 2024 was 58,169 inhabitants.
+It covers a land area of 1,614.96 km^{2}, and had a population of 39,938 at the 2010 Census and 51,639 at the 2020 Census' the official estimate as at mid 2025 was 62,894 inhabitants.
 Its district seat is Loh Sumber.
+Much of the southern part of the district's area is included within the development of the new national capital of Nusantara.

 History

 During the Dutch East Indies colonial rule, Loa Kulu was a fairly important coal producing area with the operation of a coal mining company called Oost Borneo Maatschapij (OBM) in the late 19th century.
 Coal exploitation in Loa Kulu district ended in 1970, exactly 2 years after PN Tambang Batubara took over from OBM in 1968.
 Since then, Loa Kulu, which was once busy, has gradually become deserted, abandoned by thousands of mine workers.

 Governance

 The district head office at Loa Kulu.

 Villages

-Loa Kulu District is divided into the following 15 villages (desa):
+Loa Kulu District is divided into the following fifteen villages (desa):